Kunal-Ladhani/Kunal-Ladhani/README.md

 <!-- =============================================== SUB-TITLE =========================================== -->
 <h4 align="center">
+	I am a passionate Java Full-Stack Developer, dedicated to developing scalable, robust and elegant applications that live on the internet.
-	A new grad with a Bachelors in Electronics and Instrumentation from BITS Pilani, Goa Campus.
+	Extensive experience in web design, and API development.
+Recent grad from BITS Pilani with a B.E. in Electronics and Instrumentation.
-	I'm a Full Stack Web Developer who focuses on writing clean, elegant and efficient code.
+	I take a problem-solving approach with a goal to optimize my applications for better stability and speed.
+Love to work with teams.
 </h4>
 <!-- =============================================== IMAGE =========================================== -->
 	<img alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" align="right">